abinit/abinit/doc/tutorial/eph_intro.md

 the quality of the *interpolated* phonon frequencies and of the *interpolated* DFPT potentials, between the ab-initio points depends on the spacing of the initial $\qq$-mesh that in turns defines the size of the Born-von-Karman supercell.
-In other words, the denser the DFPT mesh, the bigger the real-space supercell and the better the interpolation, especially for $\qq$-points far from $\Gamma$.
+In other words, the denser the DFPT mesh, the larger the real-space supercell and the better the interpolation, especially for $\qq$-points close to $\Gamma$.
 <!--
 In semiconductors the atomic displacement induces dynamical dipoles and quadrupoles at the level of the density that will generate long-range scattering potentials.